-S.A.: I want to talk your Go High! video, and skateboarding.
+S.A.: I want to talk about your Go High! video, and skateboarding.
 You said skateboarding influenced you from an early age.
-What’s your relationship to it?
 Skateboarding is at the heart of many ‘subcultures’ today.
 But before brands like Supreme or Vans marketed the skateboarding aesthetics to a mass consumer base, its core lies in subverting societal norms.
 BABU: Yes, skateboarding is practiced on the street.
 It’s not an indoor activity, it deals directly with the outside world.
 It’s a fun feeling to skate through streets, but at the same time, it can disturb the public peace with its noise or can sometimes damage public infrastructure.
 I wanted to create skateboards that don’t make any noise.
 In 2016, I started to make skateboards from debris I found in Kumamoto after its big earthquake.
-I want to transform an object that originally disturbs society into one that shows creation.
+These are the sculptures I am exhibiting today.
+I wanted to transform an object that originally disturbs society into one that shows creation.
 It’s always been my concept.

-S.A.: For the 2016 Reborn Art Festival in Ishinomaki (CTRL: a seaside town on the Eastern coast of Japan, which was deeply affected by the 3/11 tsunami), a rendition of which is currently showing at the Watari Museum of Contemporary Art, you transported a boat you found on the beach to the exhibition space.
-I understand you transformed the whole boat into a skateboard with four wheels?
+S.A.: For the 2016 Reborn Art Festival in Ishinomaki [a seaside town on the Eastern coast of Japan, which was deeply affected by the 3/11 tsunami], a rendition of which is currently showing at the Watari Museum of Contemporary Art, you transported a boat you found on the beach to the exhibition space.
+You transformed the boat into a large 'skateboard' with four wheels.
 BABU: Yes, when I saw this abandoned boat on the beach, I immediately thought about one thing: that’s a skateboard.
 It was a beautiful coincidence.
 I found some wheels on the cliffs next to the boat.
 I added them to the boat’s back.
-S.A.: That’s extraordinary.
-What was the public’s reception to this work?
+S.A.: What was the public’s reception to this work?
 BABU: Unfortunately, I wasn’t there for the exhibition opening.
-For my recent solo show at the Beams Gallery in Tokyo, a lot of artists came to the opening reception though.
-I had something like 200 works ready for this show, and had to only exhibit 100 because of space restrictions.
+For my recent solo show at the Beams Gallery in Tokyo, a lot of artists came to the opening reception.
+I had something like 200 works ready for this show and had to only exhibit 100 because of space restrictions.
 Other artists were really surprised.

 S.A.: I can imagine!
 Your work is filled with energy – silent maybe – but visually stimulating.
 Talking about energy, tell me about Fukushima.
 Go High! is a 2:46 minute video, made mostly of raw footage of you skating throughout the empty streets of Fukushima wearing a full-body protective gear.
 You shot this video in 2016, five years after the nuclear incident.
 Weren’t you scared?
 BABU: We talk often about Fukushima.
 We should not ignore the event, and act that everything is going for the better.
 This type of thinking is actually great for me, as a street artist, because I’m given a voice away from political or activist implications.
 To go forward, I create even though it’s sometimes dangerous.
 The ‘playful’, ‘ironical twist’ can empower contemporary artists looking towards a future after Fukushima.

-S.A.: The 3/11 tsunami and nuclear disaster shocked Japan and the whole world indeed, but as you said there is a political agenda to move on as quickly as possible from the disaster.
-I came across the writings of Nigerian-British writer Kuduo Eshun recently, who links GIF images to Nietzsche’s theory on eternal recurrence.
-It’s the idea that everything that happens has happened some time before, that humanity can never escape the loop of history.
+S.A.: I came across the writings of Nigerian-British writer Kuduo Eshun recently, who links GIF images to Nietzsche’s theory on eternal recurrence.
+It’s the idea that everything that happens has happened at some time before, that humanity can never escape the loop of history.
 I think that’s relevant to Fukushima too.
 It’s the third nuclear disaster Japan has suffered from.
 What do you think of this eternal circle, that the past creates the present and that one can never truly know the future without delving into the present moment?
-Everything that will happen is already written between the lines of the ‘now’.
-BABU: In Japan we saw Hiroshima and Nagasaki.
+BABU: In Japan, we saw Hiroshima and Nagasaki.
 These experiences sparked artistic creations and will forever last in our collective memory without taboo.
-I try to keep focus on the future though.
+I try to keep the focus on the future though.
 I have a positive outlook on the future.
 The future might be cyclical, but it’s always different too.
 S.A.: Do you have any future projects in Fukushima?
-BABU: Yes, I want to create a white cube gallery in Fukushima, a no-man’s gallery.
+BABU: Yes, I want to create a white cube gallery in Fukushima, a "no-man’s gallery."
 No one will be able to visit it because of radioactivity, but there will be a security camera taping it 24/7 and the footage will be broadcasted online.
 This is my biggest project right now.
 I want to transmit the present reality of Fukushima via the internet.
-Absolutely no one knows what’s going in Fukushima on a daily basis.
+Absolutely no one knows what’s going on in Fukushima on a daily basis.
 S.A.: That’s a fantastic project.
-I hope this will be realized soon.
 What type of artists would you show in the gallery if you don’t mind me asking?
 BABU: Artists with strong messages.
 S.A.: Like yourself.
 And tell us, do you have any immediate future projects or exhibitions?
 What are you working on right now?
-BABU: I’ll be showing at a video art festival in Shanghai soon and I’m also participating in an upcoming Japanese art competition with a large exhibition in Ueno park in 2018.
+BABU: I’ll be showing at a video art festival in Shanghai soon and I’m also participating in an upcoming Japanese art competition with a large exhibition in Ueno Park in 2018.
 Apart from that, I’m working on a new form of Japanese graffiti.
-I’m over the spray can painting style.
+I’m over the spray-can painting style.
 I want to create another form, another dimension of street art here in Japan.
 Kyushu is a very volcanic region with a lot of onsen hot springs.
-I’ve been going to many public baths and digging rocks in the shape of B, short for BABU.
+I’ve been going to many public baths and digging rocks in the shape of "B," short for BABU.
 I’ve also been placing small Buddha statues around countryside streets.
 It’s been a very active period.
 I’m making more than 60 drawings a day in my studio.